GregoryMason/NWEN241-2016-Exam/test.md

   </summary>

 ---
 "elif" is short for "else if".
-It is used at the end of an if statement to provide other conditional blocks which be executed if (and only if) previous conditions are not true.
+It is used at the end of an if statement to provide other conditional blocks which be evaluated if (and only if) previous conditions are not true.
 Zero or more `elif` parts can be used, optionally followed by an `else`.
 ```python
 x = int(input("Enter a number: "))
 if x < 0: